acarrico/wayland-protocol/README.md

 (registry-destroy registry)
 ```

 Use the display to get the registry.
-The registry has callbacks for
+The registry has handlers for
 two events, *handle-global* and *handle-global-remove*.
 The server
 will announce the globals once we flush the request and the events
 through with *display-roundtrip*.
 This simple example (and necessary